Hello Good Morning

-"Hello Good Morning" is a song by American rapper and producer Diddy and his group Dirty Money, from their debut album, Last Train to Paris.
-It was released from March 30, 2010 as the album's third single.
-The electronic dance song incorporates an acid squelch section in the middle 8, ad was written by Marcella Araica, Richard Butler, Clifford "T.I."
-Harris and Nathaniel "Danja" Hills who also produced the song.
-T.I. has a featured rap on the song.
-The song's musical composition was inspired by Diddy's experiences in Ibiza night clubs; its lyrics focus around sex and money.
-Three official remixes were released alongside the main single: the Official Remix with Rick Ross & Nicki Minaj, the "Grime Remix" with Skepta, and a "Team UK remix" with Tinchy Stryder and Tinie Tempah.
-Critics noted the track as one of the better songs from Last Train to Paris, particularly for Danja's production, but criticized the lyrics for being superficial and for lacking substance.
+"Hello Good Morning" is a song by American R&B trio Diddy – Dirty Money, composed of rapper Sean "Diddy" Combs, and R&B singers Kalenna Harper and Dawn Richard, released on March 30, 2010 as the first single from their debut studio album, Last Train to Paris.
+The electronic dance song incorporates an acid squelch section in the middle eight, and was written by Marcella Araica, Richard "Rico Love" Butler, Clifford "T.I."
+Harris and Nathaniel "Danja" Hills; the latter also handled its production.
+Southern rapper T.I. guest performs a verse on the song and Miami-based rapper Rick Ross guest performs on the music video and official remixed versions, the latter of which replaces T.I.'s portion with a verse by rapper Nicki Minaj.

+The song's musical composition was inspired by Diddy's experiences in Ibiza night clubs; its lyrics focus on sex, money and hedonism.
+Alongside the aforementioned remix, a "Grime Remix" with Skepta and a "Team UK remix" with Tinchy Stryder and Tinie Tempah were also released.
+Critics noted the track as one of the better songs from Last Train to Paris, with praise for Danja's production.
+However, its lyrics were criticized for being superficial and lacking substance.
+An accompanying music video, filmed by Hype Williams, features the trio parting in various nightclub settings in Los Angeles; Diddy also drives through a city during the nighttime, and T.I. performs his verse in a hotel.
+It was inspired by the 1995 film Heat.
+An edited version of the clip was made for the official remix, and a completely new street party-themed video was filmed for the grime remix.